LandRegistry-Attic/concept-development-environment/README.md

     $ vagrant ssh

-First, you need to run a script to set up the geo database:
+Before the first time you run the development environment, you need to run a script to set up the geo database:

     $ script/setup-geodb